Rhenjiromg/Class-Project/README.md

               3.1.3.6 The account will have a way to extract funds.
               3.1.3.7 The account will have a way to destroy itself upon SU’s request.
               3.1.3.8 Each account will have a unique serial ID used to identify the account.
+              3.1.3.1 The account will have the date of creation.
+              3.1.3.2 The account will have a way to determine that a period of time passed.
+              3.1.3.3 The account will have a checking account balance.
+              3.1.3.4 The account will have a separate savings account balance.
+              3.1.3.5 The account will have a way to deposit funds.
+              3.1.3.6 The account will have a way to extract funds.
+              3.1.3.7 The account will have a way to destroy itself upon SU’s request.
+              3.1.3.8 Each account will have a unique serial ID used to identify the account.
-              3.1.1.9 Serial ID is generated upon account initialization.
+              3.1.3.9 Serial ID is generated upon account initialization.
-              3.1.1.10 Serial ID has a pattern for identification.
+              3.1.3.10 Serial ID has a pattern for identification.
-              3.1.1.11 Serial ID will be used to authenticate an Account, along with a user generated passcode, which is initiated during account creation. (currently disallowing changing passcode)
+              3.1.3.11 Serial ID will be used to authenticate an Account, along with a user generated passcode, which is initiated during account creation. (currently disallowing changing passcode)
-              3.1.1.12 The removal of the last User in an account will result in its closure.
+              3.1.3.12 The removal of the last User in an account will result in its closure.
-              3.1.1.13 Each registered user gains access to the account through authentication with the account's reference list.
+              3.1.3.13 Each registered user gains access to the account through authentication with the account's reference list.
-              3.1.1.14 Only the SU can remove or add users from accounts.
+              3.1.3.14 Only the SU can remove or add users from accounts.
-              3.1.1.15 Multiple Users may be registered to the same account.
+              3.1.3.15 Multiple Users may be registered to the same account.
-              3.1.1.16 Users can have multiple accounts.
+              3.1.3.16 Users can have multiple accounts.

+              3.1.3.
+Checking Account Sub-Module Requirements:
+                     3.1.3.1 The checking account has no limit on the number of withdrawals.
+                     3.1.3.2 The checking account has a $5 maintenance fee per month.

+              3.1.3.
+Saving Account Sub-Module Requirements:
+                     3.1.3.1 Savings account has a withdrawal limit of 6 monthly withdrawals without a fee.
+                     3.1.3.2 If the user withdraws more than 6 times, they will be charged a $5 fee for every withdrawal.
+                     3.1.3.3 The savings account will have a 0.10% annual increase rate.

               3.1.3.
 Checking Account Sub-Module Requirements:
                      3.1.3.1 The checking account has no limit on the number of withdrawals.